jchapuis/akka-persistent-entity/README.md

 }
 ```
 ### Ride repository
 In domain-driven design, a [repository](https://martinfowler.com/eaaCatalog/repository.html) is an abstraction for a persistent entities collection.
-It is the entry point for the rest of the domain to access persistent entities.  can be traditionally captured in the domain by a trait, nothing special here.
-Here's an example definition for our `RideRepository`, defined in *tagless-final* style:
+It is the entry point for the rest of the domain to access persistent entities.
+We can capture this as usual by a trait, nothing special here.
+The implementation of this trait will make use of our commands and replies together with the Akka mappings, as we'll see next.
+This means that client code won't have to deal directly with commands Here's an example definition for our `RideRepository`, defined in *tagless-final* style:
 ```scala
 trait RideRepository[F[_]] {
   def bookRide(rideID: Ride.ID, origin: Address, destination: Address, pickupTime: Instant): F[BookReply]